mlpack/mlpack/paper/paper.md

 A more complete set of motivations can be found in the mlpack vision document [@mlpack2021vision].

+mlpack is a general-purpose machine learning library, targeting both academic and commercial use; for instance, data scientists who need efficiency and ease of deployment, or, e.g., by researchers who need flexibility and extensibility.
+While there are other machine learning libraries intended to be used from C++, many, such as FAISS [@johnson2019billion] and FLANN [@muja2009fast], these are limited to a few specific algorithms, instead of a full range of machine learning algorithms, like mlpack provides.  dlib-ml [@dlib09], on the other hand, does provide a complete toolkit of machine learning algorithms, but its extensibility is somewhat limited as it does not use policy-based design [@alexandrescu2001modern] to provide arbitrary user-defined behavior.

 # Functionality

 The library contains a wide variety of machine learning algorithms,